My son is fearful of doing certain things for fear of something bad happening. His therapist says he has magical thinking OCD. What is this?

 What about the behavioural side, how does this work?

 The behavioural side of therapy (ERP) is where a child delays doing their “safety behaviours” (compulsions).
 When preparing for exposures, a therapist helps a child write out a “magical thinking list” or for an older child this would be called a hierarchy or fear list.
 Each fear (obsession) on the list is graded in severity on a 0-100 scale.
-The least distressing fear is faced first (exposure) and the usual behaviours are resisted (response prevention) for an agreed length of time, and until the obsession no longer bothers the child.
+The least distressing fear is faced first (exposure) and the usual behaviours are resisted (response prevention) for an agreed length of time, and until the obsession decreases both in intensity and frequency.
 They continue like this until all their fears have been faced and each is reduced to around 20-25% on the anxiety scale.

 How can I support my child through CBT/ERP?

-It’s a good thing to gauge anxiety before, during and after an exposure to help your child with monitoring progress and set-backs, and making adjustments where needed.
-For example, if an exposure on their fear list seems too high, they can come down one; or if too low, they can go up one.
+It’s a good thing to gauge anxiety before, during and after an exposure to help your child monitor progress and set-backs, and making adjustments where needed.
+For example, if an exposure on his fear list seems too high, he can come down one; or if too low, he can go up one.
 It’s also important to stand back and give your child leg room.
-Keeping a few paces back can help them manage anxiety without feeling closed in and they will begin to see that this does come down eventually without intervention.
-This teaches them that they are capable of building distress tolerance which encourages them to continue with their exposures.
-Occasional supporting comments are helpful, e.g., breathe easy, keep going, nearly there etc. Outside of exposures you can remind your child that the more they practice not giving into compulsions (all compulsions) the less high their anxiety will reach on the distress scale overtime.
+Keeping a few paces back will help him manage anxiety without feeling closed in and he’ll begin to see that this does come down eventually without intervention (see demonstration below).
+With practice he will see that he is capable of building distress tolerance which will encourage him to continue with his exposures.
+Occasional supporting comments are helpful, e.g., breathe easy, keep going, nearly there etc. Outside of exposures you can remind your child that the more he practices not giving into compulsions (all compulsions) the less high his anxiety will reach on the distress scale overtime.

 What if my child remains fearful, and continues to believe OCD is keeping him “protected”?

-Explain that it can’t ever be certain that nothing bad will happen in life; however, in all the hundreds of years that people have suffered from OCD, there has never been any proof to show that intrusive thoughts make things happen or that doing compulsions keeps people safe.
-Then explain that research has proved that CBT with ERP helps to reduce the fears associated with OCD, and sometimes medicine too.
-And then let your child know you’re there to support him through his illness when he’s ready.
+Explain that it can’t ever be certain that nothing bad will happen in life; however, in all the hundreds of years that people have suffered from OCD, there has never been any proof to show that intrusive thoughts make things happen.
+Why not also visit my OCD Kids Web!
+You’ll need to get your FREE login details here! here.

 Disclaimer: This article is information-based only.
 Please consult with your child’s doctor or mental health provider before carrying out suggested exposures.